Bathroom

 • Pay special attention to the holes located under the bowl rim.
 If they aren’t cleaned regularly, they can become clogged and cause the toilet to malfunction.

-• If your toilet continues to run after flushing, check the flapper and valve float in the toilet tank, and replace if necessary.
+• If the toilet continues to run after flushing, inspect the flapper and valve float in the toilet tank, and replace if necessary.

 Compare listings